nicbarker/clay/README.md

 - `CLAY_DISABLE_CULLING` - Disables [Visibility Culling](#visibility-culling) of render commands.
 - `CLAY_WASM` - Required when targeting Web Assembly.
 - `CLAY_OVERFLOW_TRAP` - By default, clay will continue to allow function calls without crashing even when it exhausts all its available pre-allocated memory.
 This can produce erroneous layout results that are difficult to interpret.
 If `CLAY_OVERFLOW_TRAP` is defined, clay will raise a `SIGTRAP` signal that will be caught by your debugger.
 Relies on `signal.h` being available in your environment.
 - `CLAY_DEBUG` - Used for debugging clay's internal implementation.
 Useful if you want to modify or debug clay, or learn how things work.
-It enables a number of debug features such as preserving source strings for has IDs to make debugging easier.
+It enables a number of debug features such as preserving source strings for hash IDs to make debugging easier.
 - `CLAY_EXTEND_CONFIG_RECTANGLE` - Provide additional struct members to `CLAY_RECTANGLE_CONFIG` that will be passed through with output render commands.
 - `CLAY_EXTEND_CONFIG_TEXT` - Provide additional struct members to `CLAY_TEXT_CONFIG` that will be passed through with output render commands.
 - `CLAY_EXTEND_CONFIG_IMAGE` - Provide additional struct members to `CLAY_IMAGE_CONFIG` that will be passed through with output render commands.